Ukraine war upends Biden's agenda on energy, climate change

 The pair introduced a bill Tuesday that would require Biden to make an “energy security plan” within 30 days and force him to “unleash America’s oil and natural gas production to offset Russian imports″ that would be banned under the legislation.
 Westerman is the top Republican on House Natural Resources Committee while McMorris Rodgers is the senior GOP member on House Energy and Commerce Committee.

 The White House has yet to state a position on a gas tax holiday, but a spokesman said officials are “coordinating actively with major energy consumers and producers,” with the goal of providing “relief at the gas pump for American households and businesses.’’
-Gas prices averaged nearly $3.62 a gallon on Tuesday, up 24 cents from a month ago and 90 cents from a year ago, according to the AAA motor club.
+Gas prices averaged nearly $3.65 a gallon on Wednesday, up 93 cents from a year ago, according to the AAA motor club.

 It was just last fall that Biden’s boasted of historic progress on addressing global warming at a U.N. climate conference in Scotland.